lackac/homesync/README.md

     $ homesync unsync [-r] ~/path/to/file_or_directory

-Given that the argument is a symbolic link to an existing file or directory in HomeSync, copies this file to its original place overwriting the symbolic link.
+*Not implemented yet.* Given that the argument is a symbolic link to an existing file or directory in HomeSync, copies this file to its original place overwriting the symbolic link.
 Use the `-r` option to remove the file from homesync afterwards.

-### Custom behaviors
+### Custom behaviors (*none of it implemented yet*)

     $ homesync sync:pref Application
     $ homesync unsync:pref Application